 If a student’s name appears on the end of quarter course list for a course, but no grade is reported, the registrar will leave a blank for that course on the student’s transcript.

-A blank will lapse automatically into an F, NP, or U if not replaced by a final grade by the last day of instruction of the subsequent quarter.
+A blank will lapse automatically into a failing grade if not replaced by a final grade by the last day of instruction of the subsequent quarter.

 Changes in Grades

 All grades except I and IP are final when filed by instructors on end-of-term grade reports.
 However, a final grade may be corrected when a clerical or procedural error is discovered.
 No change of a final grade may be made on the basis of revision or augmentation of a student’s work in the course.
 No term grade except Incomplete may be revised by further examination.
 No grade may be changed after one calendar year from the time it was recorded.

 The work of students will be reported in terms of the following grades: A (excellent), B (good), C (fair), D (poor), F (fail), I (incomplete), IP (in progress), P (pass), NP (not pass), S (satisfactory), U (unsatisfactory).
 The grades A, B, and C may be modified by plus (+) and minus (‑) suffixes.